Books4Languages/PressBooks-TinyMCE-Formats/README.md

 * **ADDITIONS**
     * New function that create a dropdown menu in TinyMCE editor of Pressbooks.
     * Print a new textbox based on the choice made
+    # Front-end styles are in child theme
+    # Back-end styles for boxes, h2, h3 and h4
+    # Remove the h1, h2 and Preformatted tag from the WordPress editor.

 ## Upgrade Notice